fverdugo/fverdugo.github.io/cv.md

 1. Reviewer of International Journal for Numerical Methods in Engineering.
 1. Reviewer of Computer Methods in Applied Mechanics and Engineering.
 1. Reviewer of the International Journal of Computational Methods.
+1. Reviewer of the The Journal of Open Source Software.

 ### Organization of R&D activities